kunal21raut/string_calculator_tdd_kata/Readme.md

       - `"1,2"` should return `3`

 2. **Handling Multiple Numbers**
-    - The `Add` method can handle an unknown number of numbers.
+    - The `add` method can handle an unknown number of numbers.

 3. **Handling New Lines**
     - The method can handle new lines between numbers as valid separators, along with commas.